Ginko-Aloe/listfeed/README.md

 4. Adapt the values to your own taste.

 5. On your websever:
-  * Put listfeed.py on your server.
+  * Put listfeed.py on your server. (chmod it to 704 to let the webserver execute it; some webserver might require you to rename it listfeed.cgi)
   * Create the directories data and cache in the same directory.
   * Put yourfeed.csv and yourfeed.ini in the data directory you've just created.